Investment Funds

 The number of AIFs has seen consistent growth and will continue to dominate the Cypriot investment funds scene in the years to come.
 Following the modernisation of Cyprus’ fund framework there are now three types of AIFs that can be set up in Cyprus.
 In addition to the Alternative Investment Fund of Unlimited Number of Investors (AIFUNP), investments can be structured in the form of an Alternative Investment Fund of Limited Number of Investors (AIFLNP), which is promoted to family offices and high-net-worth individuals as an alternative to a group holding company.

-Then there is the Registered Alternative Investment Fund (RAIF), which has become a success story of its own.
+The Registered Alternative Investment Fund (RAIF) has become a success story of its own.
 RAIFs, Cyprus’ version of Luxembourg’s popular Reserved Alternative Investment Fund, have truly taken off since the innovative vehicle’s launch in 2018.
 RAIFs do not require a licence from the industry regulator CySEC but need to be registered with the regulator by an already authorised Alternative Investment Fund Manager.
-The first RAIFs were launched in 2019, and the number has soared since with 26 RAIFs operating out of Cyprus at the end of April 2020, and 110 RAIFs by the second quarter of 2022.
+The first RAIFs were launched in 2019, and the number has rocketed from 26 RAIFs in 2020, to 139 RAIFs operating out of Cyprus by the first quarter of 2024.

-Thus far fund sizes vary significantly ranging from €10 million to €1 billion, which goes to show the diversity of fund business in Cyprus.
-Currently Cyprus is ideal for regional players, start-up funds, alternative funds, as well as larger entities looking to diversify into new asset classes with minimum risk and cost.
+Thus far fund sizes vary significantly ranging from around €10 million to €1 billion, which goes to show the diversity of fund business in Cyprus.
+Currently Cyprus is ideal for regional players, start-up funds, alternative funds, and larger entities looking to diversify into new asset classes with minimum risk and cost.
 However, fund professionals report that they are seeing more medium-sized funds moving into Cyprus, and they believe the sector has significant scope to grow.
+Currently around 65% of fund managers established in Cyprus belong to this category.

-In attracting new fund professionals to the island, Cyprus has set its sights on new markets, including Asia, particularly India and China, Israel, Africa and the Middle East, and the marketing initiatives of recent years have ensured a steady pipeline of new business.
+In attracting new fund professionals to the island, Cyprus has set its sights on new markets, including Asia, Africa and the Middle East, and the marketing initiatives of recent years have ensured a steady pipeline of new business.
 Asian fund managers are increasingly establishing funds or fund management companies in Cyprus in order to access the EU market.
-At the same time, the island registered growing interest from UK fund managers who set up in Cyprus to retain their access to the EU market post Brexit.
+At the same time, the island registered solid interest from UK fund managers who set up in Cyprus to retain their access to the EU market post Brexit.

 Cyprus is also home to a number of third-party management companies offering foreign fund promoters plug-and-play solutions and easy access to the European market.
 These fund platforms provide investment managers with a fully compliant UCITS/AIFM entity and thus a European passport to market their funds within the EU, without the need to establish their own fund and/or management company substance in an EU Member State.
 Platform solutions are traditionally structured as umbrella funds, and managers can benefit from the efficiencies provided by the pre-existing structure of the platform in terms of sharing costs, existing middle and back office operating models, tried and tested systems and speed to market.

-Although Cyprus has significantly enhanced its regulatory framework for the sector, the global asset management community can look forward to additional changes aimed at elevating the domicile even further.
+Although Cyprus has significantly enhanced its regulatory framework for the sector, the global asset management community can look forward to additional changes aimed at further elevating the domicile.
 The island is currently working on new legislation that will provide for effective supervision of all local fund administrators.
-The introduction of a fund administration law is seen as a significant development, which will add comfort to fund managers and investors alike.
+The introduction of a fund administration law is seen as a significant development, which will add more ease to fund managers and investors alike.

-CySEC, the regulator, has invested significant resources, including investment in additional staff, to ensure the application process is as efficient as possible.
-Technology and new tools are constantly being deployed, and the regulator is committed to maintaining an open channel of communication with industry professionals and address any obstacles to the smooth operation of the funds industry without limiting its supervisory capability.
+Cyprus currently enjoys a positive market perception, which has been a key driver of new business.
+The country has significantly strengthened its regulatory infrastructure and supervisory capabilities, instilling investor confidence in the process.
+The Cyprus Securities and Exchange Commission (CySEC), the regulator, has invested significant resources, including investment in additional staff, to ensure the application process is as efficient as possible.
+Technology and new tools are constantly being deployed, and CySEC is committed to maintaining an open channel of communication with industry professionals to address any obstacles to the smooth operation of the funds industry without limiting its supervisory capability.

-In addition, the island is increasingly on the radar of digital finance companies and could be picking up more investment in this space.
-With increasing demand from start-up fintech companies, hedge funds and other financial services players, Cyprus is also making a name for itself in the cryptocurrency and blockchain arena.
-With a surge in the number of pioneering blockchain and crypto start-ups and a government supporting digital currency and infrastructure, the talent in this sector is positioning Cyprus as an ideal location for new initiatives in structuring crypto and tech-focused investment funds.
+With increasing demand from start-up fintech companies, hedge funds and other financial services players, Cyprus is also making a name for itself in the digital finance and blockchain arena.
+With a surge in the number of pioneering blockchain and crypto start-ups and a government supporting digital infrastructure development, the talent in this sector is positioning Cyprus as an ideal location for new initiatives in structuring tech-focused investment funds.

 Cooperation Partners